What is the governing body?

 - Advise on school policies and procedures

 Job: I am head of music for a national children’s radio station and work freelance as a producer of websites, podcasts and other media

 Governor Role: Link governor for Wellbeing and English

 Why am I a governor?
 Hannah More Primary School is central to the community I’ve lived in for over 10 years, and my family wants to see it thrive.
 I have previous experience as an exam board subject officer, a children’s media company director, and a volunteer reading buddy at this and other schools.
 I’m passionate about bringing understanding and creativity together to help people learn and grow.
 As a governor, I enjoy learning about how the school’s diverse community works.
 I can also use my coaching and evidence-gathering skills to help support and challenge the leadership to give students from all backgrounds the best possible start in life.

 Job - Teacher

-Governor role - Link governor for maths, children in care and pupil premium.
+Governor role - Link governor for Children in Care and Safeguarding

 Name: Bob Rocca, Elected Staff Governor

 Why I am a Governor: I am employed as the Premises Manager at Hannah More.
 This has enabled me to become fully involved in the governance of the school.
 I am able to represent the staff’s views at meetings and share my knowledge of the school with governors.
 I am entirely committed to raising attainment and working towards our goal to become an outstanding school.
 I feel, that as a team of governors, we are all committed to putting children’s education and needs first to give them the best start in life and education.

 Name: Nerys Shah, Coopted Governor